tanmaygar/CNA2/Submissions/README.md

     ```

 - The program will automatically send the image chunks to the reciever and the reciever will automatically save the image in the directory

+NOTE:
+The code is written in python3 and the image is in jpg format.
+Please make sure that the image is in the same directory as the python files.
+Also, the image name is testFile.jpg.
+If you want to change the image name, please change the name in the python files as well.

+Also, the scripts ```scripts_h1.sh``` and ```scripts_h2.sh``` are different linux commands than the one given in the pdf as instructed by the Teaching Assistants.
+Please use the scripts given in the directory.